Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Case study: a village-type distribution grid in Germany

 \subsubsection{Grid reinforcement II: parallel cabling}

 Figure \ref{fig:cable_build} shows the grid layout for the paradigms where cable reinforcement occurred, with each reinforced line section drawn in bold red.
 In the coordinated \textit{Coor$_+$Flex$_+$} paradigm, a result similar to the transformer replacement is observed---also here, power flows within the grid can be managed in a manner that respects all limits of existing cables, thereby avoiding their reinforcement.
-On the contrary, reinforcements in a varying number of line segments with a second cable were needed in the uncoordinated paradigms: \begin{itemize} \item As the line sections that lie on the longer branches and are closer to the transformer carry the highest loads overall, they usually needed to be reinforced (see branches 1, 3, and 4), \item Without the flexibility components which improve the self-consumption of PV electricity, more service lines have to be reinforced to accommodate the high PV feed-in flows and \item The flexible but uncoordinated operation does not necessarily equate to reducing the reinforcement need of the main lines---the shifted charging demands may actually create a behavior which has, at times, higher peaks than the inflexible demands which were uniformly distributed over the pre-defined three-hour interval (see Figure \ref{fig:summerwinter}, \textit{Coor$_-$Flex$_+$} in winter).\end{itemize}
+On the contrary, reinforcements with a second cable were needed in a varying number of line segments for the remaining paradigms.
+Two observations are as follows: \begin{itemize} \item as the line sections that lie on the longer branches and are closer to the transformer carry the highest loads overall, they usually needed to be reinforced (see branches 1, 3, and 4), and \item both coordination and flexibilities negate the necessity to reinforce service lines and reduce that of the main lines---coordinated planning achieves this by the smaller sizing of the PV capacities, and the flexibilities through better integration of PV and flattened demands. \end{itemize}

 In order to identify the drivers of the cable reinforcement, an analysis of the bus voltages is made.
 Figure \ref{fig:voltages} shows the spreads of the voltage deviations relative to the transformer at each node for each grid branch, with the distributions depicted in decile resolution.
+For each node, the different values in the spread represent the variations in its voltage levels throughout all time steps.
 The dashed lines represent the voltage restrictions with FRTs according to the norms.
 These limits, however, apply only to the \textit{Coor$_+$Flex$_+$} paradigm.
 In the other paradigms, the FRTs are replaced by the OLTCs, which allow a larger band ($\pm10\%$) as per (\ref{eq:voltagelimits}).